ipfs-inactive/blog/src/21-go-ipfs-0-4-4-released/index.md

 [go-ipfs 0.4.4](https://dist.ipfs.io/#go-ipfs) has been released today, including an important hotfix for a bug we discovered in how *pinning* works.
-If you have a large number of pins, new pins would overwrite existing pins.
+If you had a large number of pins, new pins would overwrite existing pins.
 Apart from the hotfix, this release is equal to the previous release 0.4.3.

 - [How pinning works](#how-pinning-works)